Fallen Earth

-Fallen Earth is a free-to-play massively multiplayer online role-playing game developed by Reloaded Productions (formerly by North Carolina-based Icarus Studios and Fallen Earth).
+Fallen Earth is a free-to-play massively multiplayer online role-playing game co-developed by Icarus Studios and Fallen Earth.
 The game takes place in a post-apocalyptic wasteland located around the American Grand Canyon.
-Fallen Earth's gameplay features FPS/RPG hybridization, first-person/third person views, hundreds of items, including improvised equipment and weapons, a variety of functional vehicles, a real-time, in-depth crafting system (which includes vehicles), various skills and abilities, factions and tactical PvP, all existing within 1000 square kilometers of usable terrain based on real-world topographical maps of the area.
+Fallen Earth's gameplay features elements of both first-person shooter and role-playing video games, first-person/third person views, hundreds of items, including improvised equipment and weapons, a variety of functional vehicles, a real-time, in-depth crafting system (which includes vehicles), various skills and abilities, factions and tactical PvP, all existing within 1000 square kilometers of usable terrain based on real-world topographical maps of the area.
 The game was released on September 22, 2009.
 Two years later, GamersFirst purchased the intellectual property and made the game free to play.
 It was acquired by the publisher Little Orbit in 2018.
-2 Years following its initial shutdown, Fallen Earth's servers were brought back online on October 28, 2021, as a free to play classic server.
+Two years following its initial shutdown, Fallen Earth's servers were brought back online on October 28, 2021, as a free to play classic server.

 Plot

-The Fallen Earth story begins in the 21st Century, when the first in a series of natural disasters hits the United States.
+The Fallen Earth story begins in the 21st century, when the first in a series of natural disasters hits the United States.
 As Americans struggle to recover, an investment tycoon named Brenhauer buys a controlling stake in a mega-corporation named GlobalTech.
 By 2051, he moves his headquarters to the Grand Canyon Province, where GlobalTech eventually creates a self-sufficient economic and military mini-state.
 Meanwhile, in India and Pakistan, the Shiva virus, named for the dance-like convulsions that it caused in its victims, appears among the human populace.
 As the infection starts to spread, countries accuse each other of engineering the virus.
 Political paranoia turns to open aggression and nuclear conflict.
 The nuclear conflict combined with the virus devastates the United States.
 Less than one percent of Earth's population survived the Fall, and the Hoover Dam Garrison and Grand Canyon Province are the only known outposts of human civilization.
 Outside the protective confines of the Hoover Dam Garrison, the player encounters ruins of the old world, genetically altered creatures, strange technology, and six warring factions.
 Some factions seek to rebuild the old world, others wish to build a new one in their own image, and some simply desire chaos and anarchy.